pjkaufman/dotfiles/README.md

 - Running Go tests does not seem to work
 - golangci-lint does not seem to work for Go

-### Sigil Styling

-- Currently the styling is not quite right, but should be fixable over time with changes to the qss styles file

 ## Setting Up Calibre DeDRM